Project-Vyre/another-create-wiki/docs/customizing_create/kubejs/kjs_getting_started.md

 # Introduction to KubeJS Create

+{: .important }
+This page is far from finished.

 First step is to install the following:
 - [Visual Studio Code](https://code.visualstudio.com/)
   - I highly recommend using the GitHub theme.
 You can install it by clicking the button that looks like a 2x2 rubik's cube and the corner piece has been taken out on the left hand side of the VSCode window then searching up GitHub theme.